Request a quote

 FIRST UP, SALVADOR!

-As soon as we checked into our hotel, we were welcomed by the Bahian sounds, we followed the band around a couple of streets and then settled into a local restaurant and ordered a moqueca, the typical fish stew dish.
+As soon as we checked into our hotel, we were welcomed by these Bahian sounds.
+We followed the band around a couple of streets and then settled into a local restaurant and ordered a moqueca, the typical fish stew dish.

 Welcome to Salvador!